-The Houston SaberCats signed Osea Kolinisau for a second Major League Rugby season.
-Osea is from Suva, Fiji, is 33-years-old, 5’8″, and 198 pounds.
-He played in all eight matches last season at center and occasionally at fullback.
-He has additional team responsibilities as one of the SaberCats Academy coaches.
+The Houston SaberCats re-signed Osea Kolinisau for a third Major League Rugby season.
+Osea is from Suva, Fiji, is 34-years-old, 5’8″, and 200 lbs.

 Osea played club rugby for Covenant Brother Rugby Club and in the 2012 Coral Coast Sevens tournament, for the Serevi Selects.